 Check, Draft, or Money Order.
-Make your payment by check, draft, or money order-by mail or in person-at the Bursar's Office, Stern School of Business, New York University, 44 West Fourth Street, Suite 6-110, New York, NY 10012-1126.
+Make your payment by check, draft, or money order-by mail or in person-at New York University, Office of the Bursar, StudentLink Center, 383 Lafayette Street, 1st Floor, New York, NY 10003.
 Please make your check, draft, or money order payable to New York University.
 Postdated checks will not be accepted.

 Scholarship.
-Students receiving an NYU scholarship must inform the Stern Bursar's Office of such scholarship.
+Students receiving an NYU scholarship must inform the Office of the Bursar of such scholarship.
 Any balance not satisfied by the scholarship shall remain the responsibility of the student and is due by the payment deadline.